Shaik-14/demo/README.md

 # demo
-this is my first repo
+this is my first repo<br>
-and now im doing my first commit so commit is a snapshot that is taken at a certain point of time author:shaik
+and now im doing my first commit<br>
+so commit is a snapshot that is taken at a certain point of time<br>
+author:shaik